rashikcs/Data_Engineering_Challenge/README.md

   - **Project Structure**:

         .
-        ├── Scripts                                      # Containss all the necessray python scripts │   ├── calculate_kpi.py                         # Contains functions to calculate different KPI
+        ├── Scripts                                      # Contains all the necessray fuctions │   ├── calculate_kpi.py                         # Contains functions to calculate different KPI
-        │   ├── DataSchemas.py                           # Class used to define a common API for a set of schema subclasses │   ├── ETL.py                                   # Class used to transform and save table according to the provided schema
+        │   ├── DataSchemas.py                           # Class used to define a common API for a set of schema subclasses │   ├── ETL.py                                   # This class acts as a facade to interact with the DataSchenas subclasses
         │   ├── StarSchema.py                            # Class used to transform and save table according to star-schema │   └──utils.py                                  # Containss all the global helper functions
         ├── output                                       # Default Folder to store output